kbrown0007/Kickstarter-/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
+During the month of May and June is where we seen the most success.
 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered